-This is a cute color matching game for 4+ kiddos, great for the whole family.
-It’s easy to play with preschoolers and yet elementary kids will still be willing to play with younger siblings.
+This is a cute color-matching game for kiddos, 4 and up, great for the whole family.
+It’s easy to play with preschoolers, yet elementary kids will still be willing to play with younger siblings.
 We set it up in the living room, and it is such a fun game with a variety of colors.
 A favorite gift idea for any boy or girl!

 Springbok’s and Melissa and Doug Puzzles

 If you don’t have Magna Tiles yet, they are the perfect building item for so many ages.
-Our six year old will even build with our one year old.
+Our six-year-old will even build with our one-year-old.
 (Now, when the baby destroys it, that leads to some angst, but I digress.)
-Magna Tiles consistently win the best toy awards with many great reviews.
+Magna Tiles consistently wins the best toy awards with many great reviews.
 They hold up well from child to child and are worth the investment.
 Kids love coming up with their own designs and can have hours of fun creating a magical world with these.

 Books and Toys

 Our sons and daughters love Legos and Play Mobil, and they constantly build and rebuild.
 These are great toys to share with siblings.
 Our son loves the Minecraft versions and the girls love the Playmobil boxes.